 Struggling to take notes during class?
 Researching and taking notes can quickly turn into a cluttered mess.
 Traditional note-taking (AKA: handwritten notes) easily results in a disorganized heap of papers.
-But you no longer have to stress about that—soon!
-Lix’s upcoming feature, Free-form Notes, is designed to bring order to the chaos.
+But you no longer have to stress about that!
+Lix’s brand new feature, Notes, is designed to bring order to the chaos.

 Why should I take notes with Lix?

 We get it—most students use OneNote or Evernote to take notes.
 And there’s no question—these are both good note-taking apps.
 But here’s some ways that Lix’s Notes differ:

 - Our notes are made specifically for students.
 We’re not trying to target your mom’s recipe collection or organize your shopping lists—we ONLY care about you and your studies.

 - We’ve kept it simple.
 We didn’t add a bunch of weird functionality that you’ll never end up using.
 Our notes are clutter-free and easy to use.

 - It’s easy to get distracted, so we’ve made sure your books and notes are the only things you’ll need to focus on.